makyo/rpg.drab-makyo.com/games/corgi/story-form/part-01.md

 Eragon pointed out a few sights and, at one point, Sarai even managed a small trade of an emerald for an almost equal size lump of the dwarves' famed fl'eghks.
 The walk continued, Eragon extolling the metal's virtues while Sarai and Augt nodded politely.

 Augt seemed mostly to be on the prowl - at least, as much as a minotaur could prowl - for his own trade.
 He was less lucky.
-As warned, few trees grew underground, and the scraggly evergreens on the mountains were too fibrous for him to use.
+As warned, few trees grew underground, and the scraggly evergreens on the mountains were too soft and fibrous for him to use.

 At one point, they stopped at an auction where a few chunks of ironwood were being sold, but Aught watched with a pained expression on his face as the numbers quickly climbed out of his price range.